graze/morphism/README.md

 ## Example Usage

-This example uses `morphism-dump` to generate schema files from a database, `morphism-lint` for checking the files and `morphism-diff` to apply changes both interactively and automatically.
+This example uses `morphism dump` to generate schema files from a database, `morphism lint` for checking the files and `morphism diff` to apply changes both interactively and automatically.

 ```
 (master) $ # create a baseline for the schema
 (master) $ mkdir schema
-(master) $ bin/morphism-dump --write config.yml catalog
+(master) $ bin/morphism dump --write config.yml catalog
 (master) $ git add schema/catalog
 (master) $ git commit -m "initial checkin of catalog schema"
 (master) $